Only "Old Men" Are Going Into Battle: Filming

 Props from the film in the Museum of the history of the city of Kramatorsk.

-A great help in working on the film was provided by Air Marshal, three times Hero of the Soviet Union Alexander Pokryshkin, who at one time served in Kiev for 10 years and visited the Dovzhenko Film Studio more than once.
+A great help in working on the film was provided by Air Marshal, three times Hero of the Soviet Union Alexander Pokryshkin, who at one time served in Kiev for 10 years and visited the Dovzhenko Film Studios more than once.
 Bykov had already asked Pokryshkin to allocate real wartime aircraft for filming, but the marshal initially treated this request warily, since many "passing" films about the war were released in those years.
 After reviewing the script literally overnight, Pokryshkin ordered to give the film crew five planes at once.
 Po-2 was allocated to the film crew by the head of the Gagarin Air Force Academy, Air Marshal Sergei Rudenko.

 Filming began on May 22, 1973.
 At the end of May, filming of aerial combat scenes began.

 The pilot wrote out "barrels" and "dead loops" in the sky, and Leonid Fedorovich turned on the camera, pressed the trigger and shouted into the lens: "Serega, cover me!
 I'm attacking!"
 After a few takes, the plane would land, I would change the cassette with the film, and the car would rise into the sky again.
 At the end of the shooting day, Bykov literally fell out of the plane and plopped down on the green grass of the airfield.
 "Well, how are you?" — I asked, running up to him, and heard in response: "Let's develop the film — we'll see!"